Irish anti-immigration protests: Slogans

 The phrase "Ireland is full" is a slogan that has trended on Twitter (as the hashtag "#IrelandIsFull") prior to these protests.
-It purports to suggest that Ireland does not have any more accommodation or support for additional asylum seekers.
+It means that Ireland does not have any more accommodation or support for asylum seekers.

 Nativist slogans like "Ireland for the Irish" and "Ireland belongs to the Irish" have been used by parties like the National Party.

 The anti-immigration movement claims to represent 90% of Irish people and that 90% of people polled disagree with the government's asylum seeker policy.

+Use of the Irish flag

+Irish flag mural in Fairview, Dublin seemingly erected by a local right wing and anti-immigration campaigner whose business operates from this building.

+Beginning in August 2025, the erection of Irish flags on lampposts and buildings across numerous towns and cities in Ireland was noted.
+Apparently taking inspiration from similar activities in England known as Operation Raise the Colours, the flags have been promoted on social media by anti-migrant groups to use the flag to "reclaim" areas for Irish people and were being erected by anti-immigration campaigners.